dapr/docs/concepts/bindings/specs/blobstorage.md

     value: container1
 ```

-`storageAccount` is the Blob Storage account name.
+- `storageAccount` is the Blob Storage account name.
-`storageAccessKey` is the Blob Storage access key.
+- `storageAccessKey` is the Blob Storage access key.
-`container` is the name of the Blob Storage container to write to.
+- `container` is the name of the Blob Storage container to write to.

+> **Note:** In production never place passwords or secrets within Dapr components.
+For information on securly storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)